March 27, 2026

 Building Your Outreach System

 The outreach system that gets you to your first client fastest is a combination of LinkedIn connection requests, personalized follow-up messages, and a simple 3-step sequence.
-Read our guide on LinkedIn outreach sequences for AI agencies to get the exact templates and timing.
+For the full 30-day LinkedIn playbook, see our guide on getting your first AI agency client from LinkedIn.

 For the complete agency launch roadmap — from picking your niche to closing your first client — see our guide on how to start an AI automation agency in 2026.